 House plants for a bedroom - spider plant

-The humble spider plant has great air purifying qualities, and it reproduces readily, meaning you acn grow a spider plant in every room of your house for the same price as just one plant.
-It's shown to remove formaldehyde, xylene and toluene from the atmosphere, making it the perfect bedroom house plant.
+The humble spider plant has air purifying qualities, and it reproduces readily, meaning you can grow a spider plant in every room of your house for the same price as just one plant.
+It's shown to remove formaldehyde, xylene and toluene from the atmosphere.

 Advertisement